How to Use Charting to Analyse Commodity Markets

 Cycles

 Often seen within channels, cycles are a view of the price discovery system at work.
 With pressures of supply and demand, prices are rarely constant.
-As prices approach the top of the channel, buyers become more hesitant and sellers more aggressive.
+As prices approach the top of the channel, buyers become more hesitant and sellers become more aggressive.
 This increases supply and reduces demand, both of which pressure prices lower.
-At the bottom of the channel, the opposite is true, with buyers clamouring for relatively low prices and sellers hesitating, both of which tend to make prices rise.
-Figure 3 show a channel between the resistance and support lines.
+At the bottom of the channel the opposite is true, with buyers clamouring for relatively low prices and sellers hesitating, both of which tend to make prices rise.
+Figure 3 shows a channel between the resistance and support lines.
 See "Resistance and Support Planes" below.

 Advantages of Cycles: